1Focus icon 1Focus-Blog

 • Use the Eisenhower Matrix to identify your priorities and set aside less critical tasks.3

-• Make it harder to get off track and easier to stick to your plan by changing your environment.6
+• Make it harder to get off track and easier to stick to your plan by organizing your environment for success.6

 • Turn off notifications on all electronic devices.